 How do you do a side by side comparison?

 Compare myths in one column directly with the truth in another column.
-Infographics like this are great for spreading awareness about commonly misunderstood causes.
+Infographics like this side by side comparison template like this are great for spreading awareness about commonly misunderstood causes.

 Creative Side By Side Comparison Infographic Templates